 However, some vending machine companies, such as Healthier Vending, do in fact offer healthy school breakfast, lunch, and snack programs that not only encourage healthier choices, but also encourage academic achievement all while meeting any school’s nutritional requirements.

 For example, Iowa started the Healthy Kids Act to help eliminate childhood obesity by offering healthy vending machine in their elementary, middle and high schools.
-Drink vending machines, for example, offer nonfat and low fat milk, vegetable juice, and 100 percent fruit juice inside of sugary juices and https://www.vending.com/affiliates/healthier-vending/ sodas.
+Healthy vending machines selling drinks, for example, offer nonfat and low fat milk, vegetable juice, and 100 percent fruit juice instead of sugary juices and sodas.

 Although it is not known for sure exactly what items would go in the vending machine if they were approved, some of the more popular items we now see in snack vending machines throughout the country are healthy granola bars and Cliff bars as well as yogurt.
 Healthy drink vending machines also see the V8 brand vegetable and fruit juices as well as water.
 For lunch, options may include a fresh salad, freshly made sandwich, soup, and a variety of fruit.
 For breakfast, options may include cereal, breakfast sandwiches and also a variety of fresh fruit.